UN Interagency Task Force on NCDs (UNIATF)

 The Task Force meets twice a year, usually in February and October.
 Meetings are only open to Members of the Task Force.
 Members take it in turns to host with WHO co-chairing meetings with the agency hosting the meeting.
 Summaries of the meetings are made available to the public.

-Upcoming meetings of Task Force members
+Meetings of the Task Force

 Once a year, the Economic and Social Council of the United Nations (ECOSOC) considers a report from the WHO Director-General on progress of the work of the Task Force.
 This report is transmitted to ECOSOC by the UN Secretary-General.